 - Digestive problems

 Why consider treatment for trauma at Carolina House Eating Disorder Treatment Center in North & South Carolina

 Trauma that is not addressed can cause permanent physical and psychological damage.
-Adolescents and adults who do not obtain the professional care required to cope with their symptoms of trauma might turn to the abuse of substances to curb their emotional pain, which can make this situation much more complex and even more dangerous.
 Those whose trauma has caused them to feel out of control in their lives might start developing an eating disorder, self-harm behaviors, or reckless behavior.
 Trauma that remains untreated can also begin manifesting itself through depression, anxiety, and paranoia, which can impact one’s ability to attend work, school, or live up to his or her daily responsibilities.
-The feeling of helplessness, hopelessness, and despair that can surround trauma can cause an individual to isolate him or herself from others, which, when combined with substance abuse or additional mental health conditions, can cause job loss, financial distress, and homelessness.
+The feeling of helplessness, hopelessness, and despair that can surround trauma can cause an individual to isolate him or herself from others, which, when combined with additional mental health conditions, can cause job loss, financial distress, and homelessness.
 Receiving comprehensive treatment and rehab at a professional center is enormously advantageous for those who are suffering from trauma.

 When an individual is grappling with trauma and has the ability to work with professionals, these symptoms and effects can be decreased, allowing a healthier and more hopeful future to peak through.
 Comprehensive residential treatment and rehab is an excellent means of providing individuals who struggle with trauma with the medical, psychological, and therapeutic support needed to reclaim their lives once and for all.

 To obtain more information about trauma treatment and rehab at our center, especially at it pertains to eating disorders, please reach out to us today.
 We look forward to answering your many questions, and are here to help you decide if Carolina House is the best fit for your mental health needs.